 - Co-author

-Integrating β-Ga2O3 with two-dimensional (2D) hexagonal boron nitride (h-BN) into heterostructures is of significant importance for achieving high-power device applications.
-The 2D-materials-assisted epitaxy provides a straightforward integration method for fabricating β-Ga2O3/h-BN vertical heterostructures.
-In this work, the β-Ga2O3 films were deposited on both polycrystalline and single-crystalline h-BN layers with different thicknesses, and two growth modes of β-Ga2O3 films on h-BN, remote epitaxy and van der Waals (vdW) epitaxy, were investigated.
+Integrating monoclinic gallium oxide (β-Ga2O3) with two-dimensional (2D) hexagonal boron nitride (h-BN) into heterostructures is of significant importance for achieving high-power device applications.
+The 2D-material-assisted epitaxy provides a straightforward integration method for fabricating β-Ga2O3/h-BN vertical heterostructures.
+In this work, the β-Ga2O3 films were deposited on both polycrystalline and single-crystalline h-BN layers with different thicknesses, and two growth modes of β-Ga2O3 films on h-BN, remote epitaxy, and van der Waals (vdW) epitaxy, were investigated.
 The results show that the potential of the sapphire substrate can penetrate the monolayer and bilayer h-BN to obtain the remote epitaxy of β-Ga2O3 films, regardless of the crystallinity of h-BN.
-The vdW epitaxy of β-Ga2O3 film can be realized by on the monocrystalline h-BN substrate.
+The vdW epitaxy of β-Ga2O3 film can be realized on the monocrystalline h-BN substrate.
 Compared with the conventional and remote epitaxial β-Ga2O3 films on sapphire substrate, the vdW epitaxial β-Ga2O3 films on the single-crystalline h-BN substrate exhibit higher crystallinity.
-This work indicates that the 2D-materials-assisted epitaxy provides a feasible scheme for the heterogeneous integration of β-Ga2O3 films.
+This work indicates that the 2D-material-assisted epitaxy provides a feasible scheme for the heterogeneous integration of β-Ga2O3 films.

 As a very promising epitaxy technology, the remote epitaxy has attracted extensive attention in recent years, in which graphene is the most used interlayer material.
 As an isomorphic of graphene, two-dimensional (2D) hexagonal boron nitride (h-BN), is another promising interlayer for the remote epitaxy.
 However, there is a current debate on the feasibility of using h-BN as interlayer in the remote epitaxy.
 Herein, we demonstrate that the potential field of sapphire can completely penetrate monolayer h-BN, and hence the remote epitaxy of ZrS2 layers can be realized on sapphire substrates through monolayer h-BN.
 The field of sapphire can only partially penetrate the bilayer h-BN and result in the mixing of remote epitaxy and van der Waals (vdWs) epitaxy.
 Due to the weak interfacial scattering and high crystalline quality of ZrS2 epilayer, the ZrS2 photodetector with monolayer h-BN shows the best performance, with an on/off ratio of more than 2 × 105 and a responsivity up to 379 mA·W−1.
 This work provides an efficient approach to prepare single-crystal transition metal dichalcogenides and their heterojunctions with h-BN, which have great potential in developing large-area 2D electronic devices.